DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_aircraft.md

 ### CFD Mesh Generation

 Users can prompt to generate an aircraft CFD mesh with the pre-defined model (wing+fuselage+tails).
-The default model is similar to Boeing 737 and users can prescribe the desired wing sectional airfoil profiles, chords, sweeps, twists, dihedral, span, as well as the vertical tail rotation.
+The default model is similar to Boeing 737 and users can prescribe the desired wing sectional shapes (throgh CST coefficients), chords, sweeps, twists, dihedral, span, as well as the vertical tail rotation.
 For example, `Generate a cfd mesh for the default aircraft configuration.
 Use 8 cores` The following is the AI generated pictures.

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-aircraft-geometry.png" style="width:400px !important;" />
 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-aircraft-mesh.png" style="width:400px !important;" />